[NEW] GoFundMe’s latest report: The Social State of Giving

 If everything looks good there, check auction insights.
 New competitors coming and going in the space can cause fluctuations in your ad performance.

-When a competitor gains a larger impression share than before, and it negatively affects your performance, you’ll want to look at raising your budget to increase your share.
+When a competitor gains a larger impression share than before, which negatively affects your performance, you’ll want to consider raising your budget to increase your share.

 To fund this, pull a 60 or 90-day report to identify which ad groups and keywords are your lowest converters or have a low return on ad spend.
 Be sure to max out your budget on your top-performing campaigns.